graphql-python/graphene-django/docs/filtering.rst

 Graphene integrates with
 `django-filter <https://django-filter.readthedocs.io/en/1.1.0/>`__ (< 2.0.0) to provide
+filtering of results (this also means filtering is only compatible with Django < 2.0).

+See the `usage
+documentation <https://django-filter.readthedocs.io/en/1.1.0/guide/usage.html#the-filter>`__
-filtering of results.
-See the `usage documentation <https://django-filter.readthedocs.io/en/1.1.0/guide/usage.html#the-filter>`__ for details on the format for ``filter_fields``.
+for details on the format for ``filter_fields``.